 McCluskey, John D., Moon, Byongook, Lee, Sangwon.
 (2015) “Korean Police Officer Attitudes Toward the Use of Force.”
 Asian Journal of Criminology 10(1) 7-22.

 McCluskey, John D., Cancino, Jeffrey M., Tillyer, Marie, & Tillyer, Rob.
 (2014) “Does Organizational Structure Matter?
 Investigation Centralization, Case Clearances, and Robberies.”
 Police Quarterly, 17(3): 250-275.

 Tillyer, Rob, Tillyer, Marie, McCluskey, John D., Cancino, Jeffrey M., Todaro, J., & McKinnon, L. (2014).
 “Researcher-practitioner partnerships & crime analysis: A case study in action research.”
 Police Practice and Research 15(5): 404-418.

-Moon, Byongook, McCluskey, John D., Hwang, Hey Won, Blurton, D. (forthcoming) "Parent and Teacher Practices as Sources of Low Self-Control: Evidence from Korea.”
-Accepted in Youth Violence and Criminal Justice.
+Moon, Byongook, McCluskey, John D., Hwang, Hey Won, Blurton, D. (2014) "Parent and Teacher Practices as Sources of Low Self-Control: Evidence from Korea.”
+Youth Violence and Juvenile Justice, 12(2) 167-187.